nxt-insurance/nxt_registry/README.md

 ### Class Level

-By extending NxtRegistry::Singleton you get a super simple class level interface to an underlying instance of a :registry.
+By extending `NxtRegistry::Singleton` you get a simple class level interface to an instance of `NxtRegistry::Registry`.

 ```ruby
 class SimpleExample